mohsinulhaq/react-popper-tooltip/README.md

 ### modifiers

-> `object`
+> `array` | defaults to []

 Modifiers passed directly to the underlying popper.js instance.
-For more information, refer to Popper.js’ [modifier docs](https://popper.js.org/docs/v2/modifiers)
+For more information, refer to Popper.js’ [modifier](https://popper.js.org/docs/v2/modifiers) docs.

 ### mutationObserverOptions